Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 We'll explore some of the best pre-law jobs for students, including roles in the legal field and beyond.
 From working as a paralegal to a ski instructor, there are a variety of opportunities that can help you develop the skills and knowledge you need to succeed as a future lawyer.

 A paralegal is to a lawyer, as a nurse is to a doctor.
-They are paraprofessionals who assist lawyers with tasks related to preparing case documents, interviewing clients, or fact-checking legal documents.
+They are paraprofessionals who assist lawyers with preparing case documents, interviewing clients, or fact-checking legal documents.

-Be mindful that becoming a paralegal does not improve your chances of getting admitted into law school.
+Becoming a paralegal does not improve your chances of admission.
 However, it can be a worthwhile occupation for pre-law students, as you’ll learn how to interact with lawyers and gain experience working with diverse clientele.

-The national average pre-law salary for a paralegal is $55,228 per year.
+Entry-level paralegals make around $33 per hour.
 Here are the primary duties of a paralegal:

 Teaching is a noble profession that offers a unique learning opportunity for pre-law students.
 As a tutor, you can pick up plenty of skills that will serve you well as a future legal professional.
 For example, you can fine-tune your detail-orientedness by grading assignments!

-Tutoring can also help you develop analytical and presentation skills that are crucial for lawyers, who need to be able to analyze complex information and present it clearly to clients, judges, and juries.
+Tutoring can also help you develop analytical and presentation skills crucial for lawyers to analyze complex information and present it clearly to clients, judges, and juries.

 Alternatively, if you’re feeling adventurous, teaching abroad is a fun way to work with students while traveling the world.
 Students can even be teaching leaders back home through well-known programs like Teach for America.

-Teachers working abroad usually make between $1,500 and $3,000 a month.
+Tutors can make $29 per hour, but this amount fluctuates for many reasons.
 The exact amount can vary based on the school, the city, and your experience.
 Here are the main duties they perform:

-Office administrators usually make about $43,953 a year.
+Entry-level office administrator positions make around $17 per hour.
 The exact amount can change based on the company, where it's located, and their experience.
 Here are their primary duties:

 Believe it or not, jobs in sales are excellent pre-law jobs!
 They can help you gain experience with maintaining client relations, working in a corporate environment, and collaborating under tight deadlines, which will come in handy in law school!

-Sales representatives typically earn an average salary of about $76,681 per year.
+Entry-level sales representatives make around $31 per hour.
 This amount can vary depending on the industry, the company, and their level of experience.
 Here are the main things they do:

 Other great jobs in the legal field are those that allow you to work closely with lawyers!
 Though it’s tempting to assume legal assistants are not identical to paralegals!
 Paralegals perform legal tasks on behalf of an attorney’s office, while legal assistants tackle administrative-related duties and clerical work.